You can call me ‘Gypsy’…

 Made with love and butter…

 Working out of my home kitchen just outside Ottawa, Canada in Aylmer, Quebec; Food Gypsy is my continuing tale of life & love.
 In 2013 I tackled food sport on a large scale at the World Food Championships (WFC) Invitational.
 Cooking under the gun, on camera, on the streets of Las Vegas team Food Gypsy placed 5th overall in the World Burger Championships.
-As a featured competitors, assistant Diane Meagher and I appeared on the associated television series on FYI Network (2014).
-As time allows I appear as a food guest on Ottawa’s CTV Morning Live to chat about cooking and entertaining.
+As a featured competitors, my pal Diane Meagher (who put up her hand as a volunteer assistant, love her!) and I appeared on the associated television series on FYI Network (2014).
+Over the last few years I’ve appeared as a food guest on Ottawa’s CTV Morning Live and Rogers Daytime Ottawa to chat about cooking and entertaining.
+But now, mostly I post here as time allows.

-In my private life I am step-mom to the adorable six year old in our life.
+In my private life I am step-mom to the adorable kiddo in our life.
 I get outside every chance I get, and the Gypsy in me MUST wander.
-Currently in the kitchen at Ottawa’s Epicuria, I encourage local readers to drop by… and eat!